 - Michael Page Belgium

 - Randstad – specialising in project-based or freelance temporary positions.

 Jobs in Belgium for English speakers

 Sign on with as many recruitment agencies as possible.
 They tend to specialise in different sectors.
 Look them up in the Belgian Golden Pages (in English).
 They should be recognised by the trade federation Federgon.
 You’ll also find most of the usual European and international employment agencies – such as Adecco, Hudson and Manpower Belgium – in Brussels and other major cities.

 You can apply to become an English-language assistant in a state school or college through the British Council if you have an A-level, B1 or equivalent in French.
 If you have a TEFL/TESOL qualification you can look for a job with a private language school or business at TELF.com, ESL Base or i-to-i.

 Belgian jobs in newspapers

-You can find job ads in the weekend editions of the main nationals newspapers:
+You can find job ads in the weekend editions of the main national newspapers such as:

-- in Dutch – De Morgen, De Standaard, Het Nieuwsblad, De Tijd, Het Laatste Nieuws.
+- Dutch: De Morgen, De Standaard, Het Nieuwsblad, De Tijd, Het Laatste Nieuws.

-- in French – La Dernière Heure, Le Soir, La Libre Belgique, La Meuse, L’Echo.
+- French: La Dernière Heure, Le Soir, La Libre Belgique, La Meuse, L’Echo.